Sony PCM-1630

 Sony PCM-1630 Audio Processor

-The Sony PCM-1630 was used for mastering audio CDs in the early 1980s by most of the major record labels around the world, it was an essential part of early digital audio disc production.
+The Sony PCM-1630 was used for mastering audio CDs in the mid 1980s and onwards, by most of the major record labels around the world.
+It was an essential part of early digital audio disc production and was responsible for hundreds of classic albums being put to CD.

 The Sony PCM-1630 is a digital audio processor for professional use, designed to be used with a Sony BVU-800DA/800DB videocassette recorder, a DMR-2000/4000 digital master recorder or any other Sony professional VTR to create a professional PCM recording and playback system.